Teebusch/tobiasbuschxyz/content/posts/2020-02-15-theres-a-package-for-that-2/index.md

 ![a ggplot figure with capped axes and custom tick marks](./images/fig3_cappedcustom.png)

 **Note:** You have to get rid of the panel border and axis lines to see the effect.
-If you are not using `theme_classic()`  can be achieved with something like...
+If you are not using `theme_classic()` this can be achieved by adjusting the theme of the plot like this...

 ```python
 p +